luizbgomide/sovereign/combat.md

 When making an attack while dual-wielding, the attacker chooses which weapon they wish to use, rolling the attack roll accordingly.
 On a hit, the weapon does +2 damage so long as the target is within range of both wielded weapons.
 This bonus does not add to Shock.

-Managing two weapons at once is difficult, and applies a -1 penalty to all hit rolls.
+Managing two weapons at once is difficult, and applies a -1 penalty to all attack rolls.

 ### Execution Attacks